tsharman/ember-cli-neat/README.md

 When the addon is installed, it will add neat 1.7.1 as a bower dependency.

-If you're using ember-cli-bourbon there is an issue with the version of bourbon that neat 1.7.1 requires. ember-cli-bourbon will install 3.1.2.
-Make sure to choose version 3.1.2 when installing the neat bower package via the blueprint.

 ## Dependencies

 Your project should already be set up to handle sass/scss builds.
 If you're not, do so by running: